 Non-attendance in class does not constitute a drop or a withdrawal.
+An instructor. however, may drop students who miss the first two sessions of the class.
+The registrar's office is notified of students dropped by an instructor.
+Non-attendance in class does not constitute a drop or a withdrawal.
 An instructor, however, may drop students who miss the first two sessions of the class.
 The registrar's office is notified of students dropped by an instructor.

-Unless students are dropped by an instructor or officially drop or withdraw from a class, they must receive a grade; non-attendance usually results in a failing grade.
+Unless students are dropped by an instructor or officially drop or withdraw from a class, they must receive a grade; non-attendance results in a failing grade.